ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 endif()
 ```

-We also need `Info.plist.in` in the root directory to generate the `Info.plist` file:
+You also need `Info.plist.in` in the root directory to generate the `Info.plist` file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>